kyma-project/community/concepts/observability-custom-metrics/README.md

 The following document presents possible alternatives for a Kyma user to store and analyze custom worload metrics.
 We want to address the following aspects:

-* How easy it is for a Kyma user to enable and adjust worload scrpaing?
+* How easy it is for a Kyma user to enable and adjust worload scraping?
 * Can we guarantee monitoring stack stability in case of a user mistake (e.g. which results in cardinality explosion)

 ## Shared Prometheus